JamesDaly92/Algorithmic-trading---Is-it-fixed/README.md

 ### Strategies
 Algorithmic trading may be used in any investment strategy or trading strategy, including market making, inter-market spreading, arbitrage.
 The investment decision and implementation may be augmented at any stage with algorithmic support or may operate completely automatically.
+There are hundreds, if not thousands, of possible strategies utilized across the globe depending on the focus of the firm.
+For the purpose of this assignment I will discuss just a few of the most easily understood and most common strategies to give the reader an idea of what is involved.

 - **Pairs Trading:**
 Pairs trading is a long-short, ideally market-neutral strategy which enables traders to profit from discrepancies in the value of close substitutes.
 In simpler terms, for example, consider two mining companies with very similar cash flows, net profit etc. Consider the siyuation where one company trades for a P/E of 8, while the other trades for a P/E of 14.
 In this scenario one would buy the (cheaper) first company and short the stock of the second (more expensive) company.